LinuxForHealth/docs/docs/_sources/develop/route-basics.rst.txt

 .. |routeId_def| replace:: Specifies a unique LFH route name for the embedded route.

-.. |unmarshall_def| replace:: De-serializes the input data to FHIR R4 JSON.
+.. |unmarshall_def| replace:: De-serializes the input data to FHIR R4 JSON data models.

+.. |marshall_def| replace:: Serializes FHIR R4 JSON data models to JSON.

 .. |setMetadata_def| replace:: Sets the expected LFH message headers as exchange properties.
-This step will vary slightly between routes, so you will likely need to create a specific processor for your route.
+The MetaDataProcessor is a common and required processor for all LFH routes.

 .. |storeNotify_def| replace:: Encapsulates the storage of the LFH message properties and message body in Kafka and the notification of that storage via NATS.
 Your route should include this step at or near the end.